WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Background and Related Work

-\end{definition} Unlike prompt-tuning, prefix-tuning does not prepend prompts to the query matrix, thereby preserving the original input sequence dimension.
-In this study, we focus on prefix-tuning for prompt implementation.
-Note that only the prompt parameters $\Pbf$ are trained, while the parameters of the pre-trained Transformer backbone including $W^Q_i$, $W^K_i$, $W^V_i$, and $W^O$ remain frozen throughout training.
+\end{definition} {By not prepending prompts to the query matrix, prefix-tuning preserves the original input sequence dimension.} Importantly, only the prompt parameters $\Pbf$ are trained, while the parameters of the pre-trained Transformer backbone including $W^Q_i$, $W^K_i$, $W^V_i$, and $W^O$ remain frozen. {Inspired by these prompting techniques, several continual learning methods, such as L2P~\citep{wang2022learning}, DualPrompt~\citep{wang2022dualprompt}, and HiDe-Prompt~\citep{wang2024hierarchical}, mitigate catastrophic forgetting without requiring historical data.
+These methods are discussed in greater detail in Section~\ref{sec:viewpoint}.}

-Inspired by these prompting techniques, several recent methods have successfully incorporated them into continual learning, providing a flexible and robust strategy to mitigate catastrophic forgetting without the need to store historical data, such as L2P \citep{wang2022learning}, DualPrompt \citep{wang2022dualprompt}, and HiDe-Prompt \citep{wang2024hierarchical}.
-A more detailed discussion of these methods is presented in Section~\ref{sec:viewpoint}.